Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 The code follows a three-layer design:

-1. **Data Access Layer (DAL) – `dal.py`:**
+1. **Data Access Layer (DAL)**
    Handles Excel I/O, implemented with `openpyxl`.
-2. **Business Logic Layer (BLL) – `core_logic.py`:**
+2. **Business Logic Layer (BLL)**
    Encapsulates rules and workflows, calling into the DAL without caring about presentation concerns.
 3. **Presentation Layer (UI):**
-  Implemented as a command-line interface in `cli.py`.
+   Implemented as a command-line interface in `src/caad_erp/cli`.
 The module keeps the UI intentionally thin: it parses arguments, converts them into the command objects defined by the BLL, and delegates execution.
-All user input is expressed through explicit long-form options, and the CLI never accepts a manual timestamp override because the business layer assigns those values.
+All user input is expressed through explicit long-form options.
+No business rules live in the CLI;
-  No business rules live in the CLI; everything flows through `core_logic`.
+   everything flows through `core_logic`.

 ## Data Model